pystardust/ani-cli/README.md

 releases sooner.

 New arguments:
+-f use fzf for anime selection
--f [1-7] select provider to scrape first
+-r [1-7] select provider to scrape first
 -x print all video links from all providers to stdout (for debugging purpose)

 To see a list with all the arguments, use the -h or --help argument